 Unsprung weight has a huge effect on any vehicle's acceleration, braking, and cornering abilities.
 It's even said that at a drag strip, adding a single pound of unsprung weight to a car has the same effect as adding two or more pounds to the body.
 Check out the diagrams below to see why it makes such a big difference.

-In Fig. 1 above, we see a Camaro with a set of small, light five-spoke wheels.
+In Fig. 1 above, we see a Camaro with a set of small, lightweight wheels.
 In order to get the car moving, the engine only has to spin 30-pound wheels, so it doesn't have to work very hard.
 Putting less strain on the engine means faster acceleration.
 It's that simple.

 Cornering & Ride